open-ephys/gui-docs/source/User-Manual/Plugins/index.rst

 Uninstalling Plugins
 ----------------------

 Currently, Plugin Installer doesn’t support uninstalling a plugin directly from the GUI.
-To do that manually, go to the plugins directory which is at the same level as the open-ephys executable (for macOS, the plugins directly used by Plugin Installer is at :code:`${YOUR_HOME_DIR}/Library/Application Support/open-ephys/plugins)`.
+To do that manually, go to the plugins directory used by Plugin Installer located at:

+* Windows: :code:`C:\ProgramData\Open Ephys\plugins`

+* Linux: :code:`~/.open-ephys/plugins`

+* macOS: :code:`${YOUR_HOME_DIR}/Library/Application Support/open-ephys/plugins`

 Find the :code:`.dll` / :code:`.so` / :code:`.bundle` file of the plugin you want to remove, and delete it.
 The next time you open Plugin Installer, you should be able to see that plugin as not installed.

 .. toctree::
     :hidden: